celulaproject/celula/README.md

 - **generation N (gen:N, N > 0)**: the nth descendant of a gen:0 instance.
 - **claim**: a statement cryptographically signed by the gen:N (N >=0) instance that states the creation of gen:(N+1) instance and some if its properties.
 - **replication**: the act of requesting a Celula instane to clone itself on a third party instance and optionally deploy a third party NodeJS module.
+- **target code**: the third party NodeJS module to be launched on a destination instance.
 - **source instance**: the Celula instance that receives a replication request.
 - **destination instance**: the Celula instance that is created after a replication request.